 I wanted something on the wall over the toilet, and I needed some storage (this bathroom is teeny tiny), so shelves were the right call.
 Budget is always a consideration when I do a project and this one was no different.
 After looking at several options, we ditched the idea of buying pre-made shelves and went with something we could DIY.

-I had a few small pieces of old barn wood leftover from our Illinois kitchen remodel, so we decided to use that.
-The biggest issue we had was how to attach the wood to the wall so that they would be sturdy enough to hold some decor and bathroom necessities.
+I had a couple of scrap pieces of old barn wood leftover from our Illinois kitchen remodel, so we decided to use that.
+The biggest issue we had was how to attach the wood to the wall so that they would be sturdy enough to hold decor and bathroom necessities.

 My first thought was to use shelf brackets but the studs were in odd places behind the sheetrock, and we needed to hit them in order to keep the shelves from falling down.
 We had no idea what to use so the project stalled until I found these aluminum flat bars.
 It was the perfect size and it gave us just enough room to add holes so we could attach the shelf to the wall, and hit 2 studs.